alansods/weather-app-test/README.md

 - Learned new stuff about date-fns.

 ## Future improvements
-- Refactor some partes of the code to avoid repeated code and css.
+- Refactor some partes of the code to avoid repeated code and css;
+- Fix a bug where the images doe not load correctly on Iphone.

 ## Project setup
 ```